-Ken-Tool Corp.’s new Pilot Sleeve polyamide sleeves surpassed competitive products in an independent test of wheel centering devices for commercial trucks.
+Ken-Tool Corp.’s new Pilot Sleeve polyamide sleeves surpassed competitive Articles in an independent test of wheel centering devices for commercial trucks.

 Braun Intertec Corp., a Minneapolis-based provider of testing services, evaluated the Pilot Sleeve.

 The test replicated the clamping force generated on hub-piloted commercial vehicle wheel/hub assemblies.
 The test compared the clamping force generated by the OEM-style flange nuts and various wheel centering devices.